Like it on Facebook, Tweet it or share this question on other bookmarking websites.

 Like FUE, CIT Hair Transplant involves removing follicular units one at a time and placing them into the recipient areas.
 Also, as with FUE (and unlike with strip procedures), CIT does not leave a linear scar on the back of the patient’s head.
-What sets CIT apart is the refinement and specialization of Dr. Cole’s technique and his self-invented instrumentation.
+CIT sets itself apart through its refinement and the specialty instruments Dr. Cole personally developed.
 What makes the CIT procedure so superior is the number of hairs per graft and the extremely low transection rate.
-You can read more about the best type of hair transplant techniques.
+You can read more about the best type of hair transplant technique available.

 Follicular Unit Extraction (FUE), currently, is the most desirable hair transplant technique for most patients.
 It raised in prevalence starting the early 2000s, with Dr. Cole being one its first pioneers, as an alternative to Follicular Unit Extraction (FUT), a transplant technique that leaves more scarring and demands a longer recovery time.
 As FUE developed and gained prevalence, however, it developed several variants that orient towards differences in technique or instruments.